 Finally, let me just say that if you are in a verbally abusive setting, where rhetorical accusations are the norm and not the exception, I highly encourage you to get some Christian counseling, if not together then on your own to overcome this barrier in your marriage.
 We are each married to sinful human beings and we all have our shortcomings, but abuse is never acceptable no matter what the situation.
 Don’t become drowned with depression and regret; in prayer throw a lifeline to a friend, pastor, or counselor and maybe, just maybe, God will be able to use that lifeline to save both you and your marriage for His glory.

-- My Hubby Lovin’ Pinterest Board where you can find even more printable love note options as well as other amazing marriage tips.
+*For even more tips on loving your husband, check out this list of 99 way to show your husband respect and my Hubby Lovin’ Pinterest Board where you can find even more printable love note options as well as other amazing marriage tips.

 A soft answer will turn away wrath, but a word of trouble will stir anger.
 (Proverbs 15:1)